Not participating in MNS' 'Hanuman Chalisa' event: VHP CanIndia News

 Taking a dig at Maharashtra government for slapping sedition charges against Lok Sabha Member Navneet Rana and her husband, MLA Ravi Rana, Bansal asked: “Is reciting Hanuman Chalisa call for sedition charges in this country against a MP and MLA.
 Is Hanuman Chalisa banned inside ‘Matoshree’ (private residence of Uddhav Thackeray).

 “We are also against such atrocities.
 It is the time for political parties to introspect for their hatred for recitation of Hanuman Chalisa in the country.
-Maharashtra government action has instigated Hindus and promoting jihadists.
+Maharashtra government action is teasing Hindus and promoting jihadists.
 We believe that there should not be a ban on recitation of Hanuman Chalisa in the country,” he said.

 Bansal demanded that like Uttar Pradesh, all the states remove illegal loudspeakers from mosques and other religious structures.